WALKS & HIKES

 There are so many, many choices - and such varied options to choose from: riverside or trail, mountain or valley, including two walks from Trenewydd.
 Whether you are a dedicated hiker or would just like to go for a lovely stroll with some beautiful scenery, there is the perfect route for you.

-The wild moorland of the Preseli Mountains can be seen from the top of the field at Trenewydd, and the ancient path of The Golden Road is easily accessible.
+The wild moorland of the Preseli Mountains can be seen from the top of the field at Trenewydd, and the ancient path of The Golden Road is easily accessible, "one of the finest high ground walking ways in Wales".
 The stones at Stonehenge are believed to have come from the quarries here, taken along a route that may be up to 5,000 years old.
-Foel Eryr, (the Place of the Eagle) just 18 minutes from Trenewydd, is the perfect place to start.
+Foel Eryr (the Place of the Eagle), just 18 minutes from Trenewydd, is the perfect place to start.
 Look out for buzzards and red kites, and the wild ponies wandering this raw grassland.

-If you decide to go further afield, there is no need always to look out for circular walks, Seasonal coastal buses such as the Strumble Shuttle, Puffin Shuttle and Poppit Rocket operate on a ‘Hail and Ride’ basis - as long as you are in a safe place to stop, they'll pick you up.
+If you decide to go further afield, there is no need always to find circular walks, Seasonal coastal buses such as the Strumble Shuttle, Puffin Shuttle and Poppit Rocket operate on a ‘Hail and Ride’ basis - as long as you are in a safe place to stop, they'll pick you up.
 The Pembrokeshire County Council website has bus routes and timetables.